XconTechnology/emchub/replit.md

 - **Vendor Order Management**: Vendors can view, filter, and manage orders for their products, including accepting or rejecting pending orders.
 - **B2C Messaging System**: Real-time WebSocket-integrated messaging for vendor-customer communication, linking conversations to specific products and supporting multi-role users with unread message counts.
 - **Order-Based Chat**: "Chat with Vendor" button on each order in My Purchases page allows customers to message vendors about specific orders, automatically creating conversations with product context.
-- **C2Admin Support and Reporting System**: Complete support ticket system with real-time messaging for user inquiries and vendor-assisted support:
+- **C2Admin Support and Reporting System**: Complete support ticket system with real-time messaging for user inquiries with staff and vendor-assisted support:
     - **User Features**:
         - "Contact Support" button in user dashboard and footer
         - Submit support tickets with subject, message, and priority (low, normal, high, urgent)
         - View own support ticket history with status updates
         - Track ticket status: open, pending, closed
+        - Chat directly with assigned staff members or vendors within ticket view
     - **Admin Features**:
         - Admin Support Tickets dashboard to view all user support tickets
         - Search and filter by status and priority
-        - Assign tickets to verified vendors with required initial message
+        - **Assign tickets to staff members OR verified vendors** with required initial message
-        - Message dialog when assigning: admin writes message to explain issue to vendor
+        - Message dialog when assigning: admin writes message to explain issue to assignee
         - View detailed ticket information in popup with user details
         - Quick Message button next to View button for assigned tickets (direct messaging without opening full details)
         - Dedicated quick message dialog with conversation history and real-time updates
         - Update ticket status (open → pending → closed)
         - Change ticket priority
         - Console logging for new tickets (ready for email notification integration)
+    - **Staff Features** (NEW):
+        - **Staff Dashboard** at /staff-dashboard showing only tickets assigned to logged-in staff member
+        - View assigned tickets with subject, priority, status, and submitter information
+        - **Click on ticket to open chat interface** at /dashboard/vendor-support-tickets/:id
+        - **Chat directly with ticket submitter (user)** in real-time
+        - Full conversation thread with message history
+        - Auto-refreshing messages (polls every 3 seconds)
+        - Send and receive messages in ticket thread
+        - View original issue details and ticket metadata
+        - Same chat interface as vendors (shared route)
     - **Vendor Features**:
         - "Assigned Tickets" page in vendor dashboard to view tickets assigned by admins
         - Real-time ticket chat interface for communicating with admins and users